mengyuan-Sharon/GIN/README.md

 ## Code

+We provide bash scripts (at `./GIN/train_wscml.sh`) for trainning cml datasets used in our paper  (as well as hyper parameters) conducted in our paper,

-We provide bash scripts (at `./orinc_sgm/train_wscml.sh`) for trainning cml datasets used in our paper  (as well as hyper parameters) conducted in our paper.
+Also we provide bash scripts (at `./GIN/voter_trainba_300.sh`) for trainning cml datasets used in our paper  (as well as hyper parameters) conducted in our paper.

 ## Citation